Top 10 Indoor Games for Dogs That Need Motivation

 dog-asking-to-play-indoors

 Another way to keep your dog engaged is to keep their routine fresh.
-Don’t play fetch the same games over and over again, as your dog will lose interest over our long Canadian winters.
+Don’t play the same games day after day, as your dog will lose interest.
 Playing outside has the benefit of a more dynamic range of sights, sounds, and scents for your dog to discover, but your house will stay relatively static.

 Indoor Dog Games FAQs

-What are indoor dog games that require motivation?
+What are the best indoor dog games to prevent boredom?

 What types of indoor games can motivate my dog?